mgroves/WhatIsThisThing/README.md

 ## Configuration

-The shared backend configuration is stored in `appsettings.json` within the `WhatIsThisThing.Core` project:
+The shared backend configuration is stored in `appsettings.json` or `appsettings.Development.json` within the `WhatIsThisThing.Core` project:

 ```json
 {